 Crowns and bridges are dental appliances that take two visits to our office to finish.
-During the first appointment, we will measure your teeth for the restoration and place a temporary crown over the tooth/teeth to be restored.
+During the first appointment, we will measure your teeth for restoration and place a temporary crown over the tooth/teeth to be restored.
 The temporary is only made to stay on your teeth for a couple of weeks and must be easily removed, thus it can’t stand up to sticky or hard foods.

 It is normal to be overly sensitive to heat and cold.
 Try to shift very cold or hot foods or drink to the other side of your mouth until the sensation stops being so pronounced.

-If your temporary restoration comes off, please give us a and come into our office, we will be happy to place it again.
+If your temporary restoration comes off, please give us a and come into our office, and we will be happy to place it again.